Laurel Caverns

 Description

 Laurel Caverns is located on Chestnut Ridge at the head of Cave Hollow.
-The cave formed in a unusual sort of limestone containing a high amount of quartz aka silica.
+The cave formed in an unusual sort of limestone containing a high amount of quartz aka silica.
 This mineral is not soluble in water under the conditions of karst, so it remains nearly unchanged when the limestone is dissolved.
 The silica minerals form a fine sediment on the cavern floor, looking rather similar to beach sand.

 The upper level of the cave is looking like a maze, with passages in two main directions with 90° in between.
 So the survey of this level looks similar to the map of an American city.
 The passages are tilted with about 15°, following the layers of the limestone, which is a little irritating at first.
 The regular tours show this level of the cave.
+The guided tour is only 180 m long, but it is actually level and thus wheelchair accessible.

 The lower level is mainly a spacious meandering passageway with the typical quartz sand on the floor.
 This part of the cave may be visited on cave trekking tours with flashlights and caving equipment.
-Once this level was visited in self guided cave trekking tours, furnished with a cave map.
+Once this level was visited in self-guided cave trekking tours, furnished with a cave map.
 Today the cave trekking tours are guided.